The People's Orchestra

 The People's Orchestra (TPO) is a community-based non-profit orchestra based in West Bromwich Town Hall, England.

-Established in 2012 by Sarah Marshall, The People's Orchestra plays a variety of concerts, predominantly in Birmingham and West Bromwich, featuring music from film, TV and other not so traditional sources such as video games.
+Established in 2012 by Sarah Marshall, The People's Orchestra performs a variety of concerts, festivals, conventions and recordings predominantly in Birmingham and West Bromwich.
+The charities ensembles perform an array of music spanning from film, TV and musicals, alongside other not so traditional sources such as video game themes and pop music.
 TPO is a 'diverse mix' of talented musicians of all ages who come together as a full orchestra or in smaller groups to create and perform across the Midlands.
-The only requirement to become part of the orchestra is that players have to have played towards Grade 7, and must have good sight-reading of music.

 As an independent charity it has also developed a volunteer programme called TPO Bridge, which helps local unemployed people back into work.